dylanholtzclaw/dylanholtzclaw.github.io/README.md

-My name is dylan holtzclaw and i am a cs major at bsu!
+My name is Dylan Holtzclaw and I am a cs major at bsu!
+Go Broncos!